 If I applied in a prior year, do I need to submit a new application?

 The admissions committee prefers that you submit new application materials.
-Please see How to Apply (No longer accepting applications for Fall 2016) for instructions for first-year applicants.
+Please see How to Apply for instructions for first-year applicants.

 What kind of housing is available?